 This broad duty includes the duty of avoiding conflicts of interest.
 A conflict of interest may arise when an employee has an “interest sufficiently connected with his professional duties that there is a reasonable apprehension that the personal interest may influence the actual exercise of the professional responsibilities.”
 Cox v.
 College of Optometrists (Ontario) (1988), 1988 CanLII 4750 (ON SC), 65 O.R.
 (2d) 461 (Div.Ct.), leave to appeal denied, (1988), 33 Admin.L.R. xliv (C.A.).

 Thus even for workplaces without specific policies, employees who carry on a romantic relationship with someone they work with could result in a conflict of interest with their employer, breaching this implied term of their employment.
 An employee who is placed in a conflict of interest with their employer risks being terminated with cause.

 For employers, it is best practice to have specific policies on workplace relationships, which include education and training for employees on how to deal with relationships at work.

-For employees, it is best practice to find love outside of workplace to avoid any potential conflicts of interests or issues, which may arise.
+For employees, it is best practice to find love outside of the workplace to avoid any potential conflicts of interest or issues, which may arise.
 Although sometimes romance is unavoidable, it is always best practice to be honest with your employer.

-If you are concerned about how this may affect you, please make sure to call Monkhouse Law today.
+If you are in this situation and you are concerned about how this might affect you, please contact us today.